bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get-list.md

-# Get List of Comments task.commentitem.getlist
+# Get the list of comments task.commentitem.getlist

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- revisions needed for writing standards
 - parameter types are not specified
 - examples are missing (there should be three examples - curl, js, php)
 - response in case of error is missing